sungsoo/sungsoo.github.io/_posts/2014-04-01-design-objectives-of-computer-clusters.md

 ---

+## Summary

+* Article Source: *Distributed and Cloud Computing*; From Parallel Processing to the Internet of Things
+* Authors: Kai Hwang, Geoffery C. Fox, Jack J. Dongarra

 # Design Objectives of Computer Clusters

 Clusters have been classified in various ways in the literature.
 We classify clusters using *six* orthogonal attributes: *scalability*, *packaging*, *control*, *homogeneity*, *programmability*, and *security*.